actigraph/StudyAdminAPIDocumentation/README.md

 CentrePoint (V3) API
 -------------------
-**NOTE:** This documentation was constructed specifically for the CentrePoint (V2) API.
-ActiGraph has recently launched the **CentrePoint (V3) API** which provides additional flexibility in it's ability to retrieve RAW sub-second resolution actigraphy data and EPOCH summary data.
+This documentation was constructed specifically for the CentrePoint (V2) API.
+ActiGraph has recently launched the **CentrePoint (V3) API** which provides additional flexibility with it's ability to retrieve RAW sub-second resolution actigraphy data and EPOCH summary data.
 To view the CentrePoint (V3) documentation, goto: https://github.com/actigraph/CentrePoint3APIDocumentation

 Overview